7RU7H/Shadow/README.md

 #### Monolith -> Zigarhack

-C Server to implement HTTP(s), DNS, LDAP, Kerberos, etc - as modularly as possible in the hope if C dies and Zig replaces it that it will be converted to Zig
+C Server to implement FTPs, FTP, HTTP(s), DNS, LDAP, Kerberos, etc - as modularly as possible in the hope if C dies and Zig replaces it that it will be converted to Zig